computations/SunStar/doc/writeup.md

 }

-Early tests have shown that the default and random schedules are about equivalent in detecting error, though the proportions differ.
+Early tests have shown that the default and random schedules are about equivalent in detecting error, though the representation of resulting trees differ.

 Conclusion
 ===============================================================================

-We have created a software package, \SunStar, that uses Generalized STAR to infer the stability of a species tree produced by STAR.
+We have created a software package, \texttt{SunStar}, that uses Generalized STAR to infer the stability of a species tree produced by STAR.
 Furthermore, we have found early results that suggest that this technique might be useful.

 Future Work
 ===============================================================================

-There are many optimizations, enhancements, and investigations we would like to do with \SunStar.
-Like many software projects \SunStar could be developed forever barring resources.
+There are many optimizations, enhancements, and investigations we would like to do with \texttt{SunStar}.
+Like many software projects, \texttt{SunStar} could be developed forever, given sufficent resources.
 What follows is a short list of priority items that should be done before other options.

 Optimizations
 -------------------------------------------------------------------------------